traplordpanda/api_hasher/README.md

 # api_hasher

-Designed to quickly be able to easlily a hashing algorithm for win32 api resolution See examples for usage.
+to quickly be able to test out hashing algorithms for win32 api resolution See examples for usage.

 ## Installation